aGIToz/Graph_Signal_Processing/README.md

+#

-# Graph_Processing
+# Graph_Signal_Processing
+- This project implements *Total Variation* and *Tikhonov* regularization on graphs to process pointclouds.
-- It is recommended to read the notebooks here.
+- It is recommended to render the notebooks here.
-Primal Dual algo on graphs

 # Installation